Veriff/code-style/README.md

 ### JavaScript / TypeScript

-We prefer TypeScript to JavaScript because of its strict typing which helps a lot to avoid bugs.
+We prefer TypeScript over JavaScript because strict typing allows to avoid entire class of bugs as well as simplify maintenance.

-We follow Airbnb style guide for JavaScript / TypeScript / React projects as well as some necessary best practices included into `eslint/recommended` and `typescript-eslint/recommended` ruleset-s.
+We follow [Airbnb style guide](https://github.com/airbnb/javascript) for JavaScript / TypeScript / React projects as well as some necessary best practices included into `eslint/recommended` and `typescript-eslint/recommended` ruleset-s.

 In addition to enforcing the standard code style, these rules are meant to catch common problems and insist on following